saasbook/hw-acceptance-unit-test-cycle/README.md

 can intelligently merge the results, so running the tests for Rspec does not overwrite the coverage results from SimpleCov and vice versa.

-To see the results in Cloud9, open /coverage/index.html.
+To see the results, open /coverage/index.html.
 You will see the code, but click the Run button at the top.
 This will spin up a web server with a link in the console you can click to see your coverage report.

 Improve your test coverage by adding unit tests for untested or undertested code.